abhirockzz/dynamodb-local-testcontainers-go/README.md

 ## Introduction

+This module can be used to test your DynamoDB Go applications using Testcontainers.

 [Testcontainers for Go](https://golang.testcontainers.org/) makes it simple to programmatically create and clean up container-based dependencies for automated integration/smoke tests.

-This module can be used to testing your DynamoDB Go applications using [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html), which is a local version of Amazon DynamoDB that can be run locally as a Docker container (or [other forms](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)).
+[DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) is a version of Amazon DynamoDB that you can run locally as a Docker container (or [other forms](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)).

 ## To add this module to your project dependencies